ePages-de/ePages-wordpress-plugin/README.md

 * Use the plugin to sell products from your ePages shop on WordPress.

 # SITe-Wordpress
-SITe-Wordpress is a Wordpress Plugin to integrate [SITe](https://github.com/ePages-de/site) in your Wordpress Blog.
-SITe-Wordpress let you integrate your online shop in a easy way in all your Wordpress Posts.
+The ePages WordPress plugin enables you to integrate [SITe](https://github.com/ePages-de/site) into your Wordpress blog / page.

 ## Installation for developers